 This is really up to you too.
 It all depends on what sort of texture you want in your eggplant dip.
 If you like a chunkier Melitzanosalata use a fork to mash the eggplant dip.
 You want the mixture to be somewhat smooth but still retaining some of the eggplant’s texture.
 Then stir in the other ingredients.
 For a smoother dip you can also use a food processor, but take care not to make it too smooth; this is supposed to be a rustic, slightly chunky dip.

-I love to serve it with freshly baked or warm pita bread or something crunchy like some veggies or some crisps.
+I love to serve it with freshly baked or warm pita bread or something crunchy like some veggies or some crisps or pita chips.
 In particular, I love serving it with my new favourite gluten free Oat Crackers from Bob’s Red Mill.
 They make the perfect crunchy vessel to carry this dip on.
 They make the perfect addition to any platter.
-They come in 4 delicious flavours and unlike other gf crackers they deliver on crunch with no waxiness.
-I even use this as a spread for roasted veggie sandwiches.
+They come in 4 delicious flavours and unlike other GF crackers they deliver on crunch with no waxiness.
+It is great as a spread for roasted vegetable sandwiches or even a smear of it in your souvlaki sandwich or pita would be great too.
 It’s creamy and delicious and you will keep going back for more!
 Enjoy!